-If you’re looking for a full-featured camera for vlogging with 4K video capabilities and DSLR-like ergonomics, look no further than the excellent Panasonic Lumix GH5 micro-four-thirds mirrorless camera.
+If you’re looking for full-featured best vlog cameras with 4K video capabilities and DSLR-like ergonomics, look no further than the excellent Panasonic Lumix GH5 micro four thirds mirrorless camera.

 It’s nice to see that camera companies are specializing in their various niches with their flag ship cameras.
 For Nikon and Canon, it’s the all-round professional stills camera, and for Panasonic, it’s video.

 Panasonic have stuck with their tried-and-tested 20 megapixel micro-four-thirds sensor with the GH5, a sensor format that attracts some confusion due to its diminished size.
 After all, why would one invest in a camera with a sensor smaller than APS-C, and only about half the size of a full frame sensor?